Wilmer Flores

-Wilmer Alejandro Flores Garcia (born August 6, 1991), nicknamed "Catire", is a Venezuelan professional baseball infielder for the San Francisco Giants of Major League Baseball (MLB).
-On his 16th birthday in 2007, Flores signed as an international free agent with the New York Mets, and he made his major league debut with them in 2013.
-He has previously played in MLB for the Mets and the Arizona Diamondbacks.
+Wilmer Alejandro Flores Garcia (born August 6, 1991), nicknamed "Catire", is a Venezuelan professional baseball infielder who is a free agent.
+He has previously played in Major League Baseball (MLB) for the New York Mets, Arizona Diamondbacks and San Francisco Giants.
+On his 16th birthday in 2007, Flores signed as an international free agent with the Mets, and he made his major league debut with them in 2013.

 Early life

-His parents are Soledy García and Wilmer Flores.
+Wilmer Alejandro Flores Garcia was born on August 6, 1991, in Valencia, Venezuela, to Soledy García and Wilmer Flores.
+He has three brothers and two sisters.
+His family nicknamed him "Catire" to his blond hair as a baby.
 Growing up in Valencia, Venezuela, Flores first picked up a bat at age 6 and taught himself how to swing.
-After he turned 13 an agent, impressed with his power, steered him toward the nearby Agua Linda Academy.
-There, Flores received formal instruction for the first time.
+After he turned 13 an agent, impressed with his power, steered him toward the nearby Agua Linda Academy, where he received formal instruction for the first time.

+He has two brothers also named Wilmer Flores, one of whom is a pitcher in the Detroit Tigers organization.

 Professional career

-Minor league career
+Minor leagues

 Flores signed as an international free agent with the New York Mets on August 6, 2007, his 16th birthday.
-With his $750,000 signing bonus, he bought his mother a new Hyundai Sonata, that he did not know how to drive.
+With his $750,000 signing bonus, he bought his mother a new Hyundai Sonata that he did not know how to drive.
 He was rated in the Top 100 prospects by Baseball America prior to the 2009 (#47), 2010 (#88), and 2011 (#59) seasons.

 Flores started at second base for the World team at the 2009 All-Star Futures Game.
-He also was named to the Baseball America Rookie All-Star Team (2008), the APP Post-Season All-Star Team (2008), the MiLB.com Organization All-Star Team (2010), and the South Atlantic League All-Star Team (2010).
+He also was named to the Baseball America Rookie All-Star Team (2008), the APP Postseason All-Star Team (2008), the MiLB.com Organization All-Star Team (2010), and the South Atlantic League All-Star Team (2010).

-In 2011, the Mets sent Flores back to the St. Lucie Mets of the Class A-Advanced Florida State League (FSL) to convert him from a shortstop into a third baseman.
+In 2011, the Mets sent Flores back to the St. Lucie Mets of the High–A Florida State League (FSL) to convert him from a shortstop into a third baseman.
 In 2012, Flores was selected at third base for the FSL All-Star Game.
 He went 3-for-4 with a run scored and three runs batted in, earning Most Valuable Player honors.
 He also appeared in the All-Star Futures Game for the second time in his career.
-The Mets promoted Flores to the Binghamton Mets of the Class AA Eastern League during the 2012 season.
-He finished the 2012 season with Binghamton batting .311/.361/.494 in 66 games with 8 home runs, 33 RBIs, and 20 walks.
+The Mets promoted Flores to the Binghamton Mets of the Double–A Eastern League during the 2012 season.
+He finished the 2012 season with Binghamton batting .311/.361/.494 in 66 games with eight home runs, 33 RBI, and 20 walks.

-Flores began the 2013 season with the Las Vegas 51s of the Class AAA Pacific Coast League.
-He finished batting .321/.357/.531 in 107 games with 15 home runs, 86 RBIs, and 25 walks.
+Flores began the 2013 season with the Las Vegas 51s of the Triple–A Pacific Coast League.
+He finished batting .321/.357/.531 in 107 games with 15 home runs, 86 RBI, and 25 walks.